 |Pipe mounted to bow of the large model to produce an enhanced bow wave effect.|

-The underwater shots were achieved with a smaller 8 foot (2.4m) with the exception of the giant octopus sequence where a much smaller four foot (1.2m) model and a real octopus.
+The underwater shots were achieved with a smaller 8 foot (2.4m) model with the exception of the giant octopus sequence where a much smaller four foot (1.2m) model was used with a real octopus.
 Another casting from the same mold as the 4 foot model can be seen on display as set dressing in the Admirals office in the movie.

 The 20th Century Fox tank known as the Moat was 60 feet (18.3m) wide 120 feet (36.6m) long and 11 feet (3.4m) deep.
 For reasons of economy a dam wall was built dividing it in half to 60 by 60 feet thus reducing the volume of water that had to be filtered.
 Over the top of the tank was a series of wires that supported a large canopy diffuser so there was no direct sunlight spoiling the deep ocean effect.